RintarouTW/LaTeX4TwitchChat/docs/README.md

 # LaTeX in Twitch Chat

-This is a simple Chrome extension.

-Rendering $\LaTeX$ in Twitch Chat.
+A simple Chrome extension to rendering $\LaTeX$ in Twitch Chat messages.

 ## Install